alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 #### Long-Short Cycles

 We additionally use a Multigrid training schedule for both improving generalisation and training times.
 Our implementation is based on the [Wu *et al.* paper](https://arxiv.org/abs/1912.00998).
 For convenience three `Dataloader` objects are used for every long cycle that correspond to changes in data for each short cycle.
-- In case of RAM constraints we suggest to either not use the Multigrid training implementation or decrease the number of workers at `train/model.py`
+- In case of RAM constraints we suggest to either not use the Multigrid training implementation or decrease the number of workers at `train/model.py`.
+- Ensure that you have at least 86GB of shared memory in your system.

 ## Usage